-My research areas span over multimedia systems and social computing.
-Though the two fields look unrelated, they are now collectively part of modern life and affecting what people do and think in countless ways.
+My research areas span over big data analytics, deep learning, multimedia systems and social computing.
+Though these fields the two fields look unrelated, they are now collectively part of modern life and affecting what people do and think in countless ways.
 For example, demonstrations and any social events can now be watched and streamed from any perspective (as long as there is a smartphone) over the Internet and the opinions can be disseminated and aggregated with an unprecedented speed on social information systems.
 The advances in multimedia and social computer systems have drastically changed how we sense, interpret, and respond to other people and the society.

 My focus on multimedia systems has been on real-time interactive networked multimedia systems, particularly the audio/video conferencing systems and the network gaming systems, as the general public uses the Internet for two primary reasons: interpersonal interaction and entertainment.

 It has been more than 20 years since audio/video communication over the Internet has been made possible.
 Still, remote communication remains much less natural and efficient than face-to-face communication.
 People still fly to office branches, customers'' companies, and conferences to attend meetings whenever possible for an obvious reason－the current systems only allow us to do the most simple visual and verbal communication, whereas more subtle social signals, such as proximity, direction of gesture, eye contact are not communicable via the current systems.